Maybe because I didn't light it till two o'clock, but whatever.

 These are the people that wrote books about it.

-And the media told us, well, yeah, it's a little out there, but we must examine it for the literary and artistic value, they said, of these two things.
+And the media told us: well, yeah, it's a little out there, but we must examine it for the literary and artistic value, they said, of these two things.

-It's a movie and a book on how to assassinate George W. Bush.
+There's a movie and a book on how to assassinate George W. Bush.

 Political correctness is apparently more important than educating children.

-At least that's the message I take away, this is Mr. Schaw's writing from a Colorado Democrat's plan to defund schools that have unauthorized mascots.
+This is Mr. Shaws writing from a Colorado Democrats' plan to defund schools that have unauthorized mascots.

 Wielding the self-righteous tomahawk of political correctness, Democrat Joe Salazar has decided to leverage Colorado's kids as a bargaining chip in his effort to rid the world of offensive Native American mascots.